 Do I have to apply in person?

-Visa application form must be submitted in person.
-Diplomatic mission does not accept application forms sent via fax, regular mail or e-mail.
+The visa application must be submitted in person.
+We do not accept applications sent via fax, regular mail or e-mail.

 How to book an appointment?